 At Blythe Bridge High School & Sixth Form we annually review our Prevent Risk Assessment and share this with staff.
 We also use the Prevent Self-Assessment tool to establish what we can continue to do to ensure that we protect our children and young people from radicalisation and extremism.
 The self-assessment tool outcomes are also shared with staff.
-Our School will monitor online activity within the school to ensure that inappropriate sites are not accessed by students or staff.
-This is best done using specialist online monitoring software, which in this school is called Impero.
+Our school will monitor online activity within the school to ensure that inappropriate sites are not accessed by students or staff.
+This is best done using specialist online monitoring software.